blessed45/running-notes/GIT-GITHUB-README.md

 the source code manger (SCM), Git is already installed and applied

 When it comes to source code managers (SCMs),
-We have different source code managers platforms and thses include;
+We have different source code managers platforms and these include;

    - Github
    - Gitlab